Our lecturers are respected, practising celebrants, with many years of combined experience.

 Kathrine Fraser

-Director and Lecturer
+Director and Occasional Lecturer

 Diploma in Celebrant Studies; MPhil (1st Class Hons); BA (Soc Sci); NZCS (Chemistry); CANZ Life Member & Past President; VCANZ